-The Utility included in its filing an estimate of \$88,259 for current rate case expense.
-Staff requested an update of the actual rate case expense incurred, with supporting documentation, as well as the estimated amount to complete the case.
-On May 4, 2009, the Utility submitted a revised estimated rate case expense through completion of the PAA process of \$88,326.
+The utility included in its filing an estimate of \$88,259 for current rate case expense.
+Our staff requested an update of the actual rate case expense incurred, with supporting documentation, as well as the estimated amount to complete the case.
+On May 4, 2009, the utility submitted a revised rate case expense estimate through completion of the PAA process of \$88,326.
 The components of the estimated rate case expense are as follows: